 Also, in order to minimize the changes to be made in the code, all files should be saved in a single directory.
 The user will then create a project in that same directory and from then on, will not have to specify the complete path to access the different files.
-The directory should include the GAMS files (in our example PEP-1-1_v2_0.gms and RESULTS PEP 1-1.GMS) and the Excel file of the SAM (SAM-V2_0.xls).
+The directory should include the GAMS files (in our example PEP_1-t_v2_0.gms, RESULTS PEP 1-t BAU.GMS, and RESULTS PEP 1-t SIM1.gms) and the Excel file of the SAM (SAM-V2_0.xls).
 Note that the name of the Excel file in which the SAM is located must not include any space.
-Also, GAMS can handle more recent versions of Excel, so the extension can be either XLS or XLSX.
+Also, recent versions of GAMS can handle more recent versions of Excel, so the extension can be either XLS or XLSX.